rangle/ngCourse2/handout/forms/creating_a_form_with_directives.md

 <iframe style="width: 100%; height: 300px" src="https://embed.plnkr.co/DzBxhlzGLb3fg3rtPGnx" frameborder="0" allowfullscren="allowfullscren"></iframe>

 At this point, if we click the submit button nothing happens because we defined a standard HTML form, not an Angular 2 form.
-To fix that, we need to tell our component to upgrade our form using the `NgForm` directive wich will give us access to new properties and event bindings on our form to interact with it.
+To fix that, we need to tell our component to upgrade our form using the `NgForm` directive which will give us access to new properties and event bindings on our form to interact with it.

 _app/my-form.component.ts_
 ```javascript